theNewDynamic/oregonsadventurecoast.com/content/sitepages/new-regular page-1.md

 ---
 ## A Free Perk for Your Oregon Coast Fall Getaway

-Book a stay on Oregon's Adventure Coast this fall, at one of our participating lodging properties, and a **FREE Fall Pass Savings Card** will be waiting for you at check-in.
+Stay on Oregon's Adventure Coast this fall, at one of our participating lodging properties, and a **FREE Fall Pass Savings Card** will be waiting for you at check-in.
 Spend your days kayaking, hiking, deep sea fishing, or exploring the dunes — and use your card along the way for special offers at various local restaurants, coffee houses, rental shops, and more!
 No special codes needed.
-Book online or by calling the property directly.
+Book online, call the property directly or just drop in.

 ***Valid October 1 – November 30, 2026, at participating partners.***